MySQL® settings

 Range optimizer max mem size

-All interfacesThe maximum memory consumption (in bytes) by the range optimizer.
+All interfacesSets the limit (in bytes) on memory consumption for the range optimizer.

 . -